RobPo/Paperino/readme.md

 Welcome to the Paperino docs!
 This is a Hardware Library for the 1.1” E-Paper display (EPD) from Plastic Logic for Adafruits GFX library.

+### So, what is Paperino?

+Paperino is an easy to use micro EPD breakout-board for the Photon or other Arduino-compatible microcontrollers.
+The eInk-based ePaper display mimics the appearance of natural paper and is capable of holding text and images indefinitely, even without electricity.
+This makes Paperino perfect for your next battery-driven, connected project where the display content changes rarely.

+Paperino also integrates an easy to use accelerometer.
+It extends the EPD by tap-sensing functions and offers portrait/landscape detection.
+Furthermore you can wake-up your MCU after movement-based events from deep-sleeping, saving battery live during waiting phases.

 ![Paperino E-Paper Shield for Particle, Breakout Board and Driver Module](https://user-images.githubusercontent.com/21104467/29744828-50b878b2-8aad-11e7-8448-8b2f45289c4c.png)
 [*Paperino E-Paper Shield for Particle, Breakout Board and Driver Module*](https://www.crowdsupply.com/robert-poser/paperino)